-California Fires: 3 More People Killed, As Blazes Rage In Wine Country
+California Fires: 3 More People Killed As Blazes Rage In Wine Country

 AIR OPERATIONS: Tonight, as the sun set, this was the view from the north end of the #GlassFire just northwest of the town of Angwin. pic.twitter.com/hXGqnk2zBo— CAL FIRE LNU (@CALFIRELNU) September 29, 2020

 So far, California has experienced more than 8,100 fires this season.
-Cal Fire reports that more than 3.8 million acres have burned.
+Cal Fire reported that more than 3.8 million acres have burned.

 "California has broken almost every record there is to break, and continues to see increased wildfire activity," Cal Fire said Tuesday.